AdaCore/spark2014/lrm/source/packages.rst

 A volatile ``state_name`` may be refined to one or more subordinate ``state_names`` but ultimately a volatile ``state_name`` has to be refined on to one or more volatile *variables*.
 This variable has to be volatile.
-The volatile *variable* will declared in the body of a package and the declaration will normally be denoted as volatile using an aspect or a pragma.
+The volatile *variable* will be declared in the body of a package and the declaration will normally be denoted as volatile using an aspect or a pragma.
 Usually it will also have a representation giving its address.